 -

-The main AI agent features are part of the Suite Team plan ($55/agent/month, billed annually) and higher tiers.
+- The main AI agent features are part of the Suite Team plan ($55/agent/month, billed annually) and higher tiers, offering enterprise-grade capabilities.

-More advanced AI tools are paid add-ons with custom pricing.
+- More advanced AI tools are available as value-added options with tailored pricing.

 Best for: Small businesses and startups that need something simple and affordable.